openstack/security-doc/security-guide/source/introduction/security-boundaries-and-threats.rst

 commercial public cloud deployments this might include prevention against serious crime.
 For those deploying private clouds for government use, more stringent protective mechanisms should be in place, including carefully protected facilities and supply chains.
-In contrast those standing up basic development or test environments will likely require less restrictive controls (middle of the spectrum).
+In contrast, those standing up basic development or test environments will likely require less restrictive controls (middle of the spectrum).